DLA Piper receives pro bono award from Nebraska Appleseed

-Although the lawsuit was ultimately dismissed without prejudice, significant progress has been made as a result of the team’s advocacy, including a decrease in the number of people in solitary confinement in Nebraska; a new state law diverting people from solitary confinement if they have a serious mental illness, are pregnant, are developmentally disabled, have a traumatic brain injury or are a minor; and new state policies related to mental health levels of care.
+Although the lawsuit was ultimately dismissed without prejudice, significant progress has been made as a result of the team’s advocacy, including a decrease in the number of people in solitary confinement in Nebraska; a new state law diverting people from solitary confinement if they have a serious mental illness, are pregnant, are developmentally disabled, have a traumatic brain injury or are a minor; and new state policies

 “On behalf of the team that devoted so much time and effort to the pursuit of the Nebraska prison system litigation, we are honored and humbled to be recognized by Nebraska Appleseed,” said Christopher Young, who led the DLA Piper team.
 “Prison conditions and the treatment of incarcerated individuals are critically important to our society, and we look forward to continuing to work to further this important cause.”